 Instructions

-- Prepare the dressing: In a small bowl, whisk together the extra virgin olive oil, aged balsamic vinegar, chopped oregano, crushed red pepper flakes, sea salt, and pepper until emulsified.
+- Prepare the dressing: Whisk together the extra virgin olive oil, aged balsamic vinegar, chopped oregano, crushed red pepper flakes, sea salt, and pepper until lightly emulsified.

 - Assemble the salad base: In a large salad bowl, combine the mixed greens, cherry tomatoes, cucumber, red onion, and Kalamata olives.
 Toss gently to mix the ingredients evenly.